grownome/huginn/README.md

 If you want to do a build locally use
 `lein cljsbuild once prod`

+To push to resin, after you have run  the build command and  checked in the result to git you want to run

+`git push resin YOUR_BRANCH_NAME:master`

 ## Running tests
 Eventually figwheel will auto build tests for us... but until then `lein doo node test auto` if you want it to run in the background testing every time you change something